mjordan/islandora_workbench_docs/docs/installation.md

 If you are using Drupal 8.5 or earlier, please refer to the "Using Drupal 8.5 or earlier" section below.
 If you are using Python 3.8, please refer to that section below.

-### macos, Homebrew and pip
+### macOS, Homebrew and pip

 As of around 2024, trying to install Islandora Workbench on a Mac with Homebrew using pip will print a warning message and fail.

 The preferred method for installing software via pip is now to use a virtual environment.

 See [this StackOverflow answer](https://stackoverflow.com/a/78297842) for more information and steps to create a virtual environment where Islandora Workbench's dependencies can be installed.

 ## Installing Islandora Workbench